aphecetche/hugo-aphecetche/content/post/o2-build-times.md

 ### Shake

-One nice way would be to use [Shake](https://shakebuild.com) which understand `build.ninja` files
+One nice way would be to use [Shake](https://shakebuild.com) which understands `build.ninja` files
 (so *could* be used directly from a build directory) and outputs html reports out of the box.
 But